Privacy policy

 e) To send you information about our work and ask for your opinion

 We also collect your personal data so that we can send you information about our work that we feel will be of interest to you.
-This includes your membership magazine, fundraising appeals, events, campaigning opportunities, volunteering opportunities, job and trainee opportunities at the Trust, membership, our projects, activities going on in your area, services, products, newsletter requests, feedback, competitions and other activities, as well as information about other carefully selected organisations that we work in partnership with (such as Vine House Farm who supply high quality bird seed).
+This includes your membership magazine, fundraising appeals, events, campaigning opportunities, volunteering opportunities, job and trainee opportunities at the Trust, membership, our projects, activities going on in your area, services, products, newsletter requests, feedback, competitions and other activities, as well as information about other carefully selected organisations that we work in partnership with.
 From time to time, we may also use your personal data to ask for your opinion about our work.

 This information is in addition to that outlined in sections a), b), c) and d) and is defined as ‘direct marketing’ by the ICO.